-- All 50 states, five territories, the Seminole Tribe of Florida, and Washington, D.C. have been approved for major disaster declarations to assist with additional needs identified. - To date, there are 72 tribes working directly with FEMA, with one tribe that is a direct recipient with a major disaster declaration and an emergency declaration, 40 tribes that are direct recipients with emergency declarations and 31 tribes that are recipients under state declarations. - A tribal government may choose to be a subrecipient under a state that has chosen to be a recipient of FEMA assistance, or choose to be a direct recipient of FEMA. - As of May 11, 169,855 samples were processed at federally run Community Based Testing Sites and 189,394 samples were processed at public-private partnership testing sites. - Out of 41 original Community Based Testing Sites, 14 continue to operate as federally run sites, 20 have transitioned to state management, and 7 have closed in consultation with the states. - HHS has established a public-private partnership with pharmacy and retail companies to accelerate testing.
-To find locations, visit the COVID-19 Community-Based Testing Site page. - under the CBTS public-private partnership, there are currently 180 sites in 33 states conducting testing. - Combined, FEMA and HHS have obligated \$73.6 billion in support of COVID-19 efforts, which is an increase of \$11.6 billion in the last week. - The federal government has approximately 13,744 total ventilators available: 12,662 in the Strategic National Stockpile; 1,082 from the Department of Defense. - As of May 11, FEMA and HHS have provided or are currently shipping 10,693 ventilators from the Strategic National Stockpile and the Defense Department to states, tribes and territories. - In support of the U.S. Department of Veterans Affairs and our nation's veterans, FEMA has coordinated shipments of more than 6 million respirator masks, 1.5 million gloves, and 239,000 face shields to facilities across the country. - FEMA has 3,141 employees supporting COVID-19 pandemic response out of a total 20,605 agency employees ready to respond to other emergencies should they occur. - As of May 11, FEMA has obligated \$5.7 billion in support of COVID-19 efforts.
-This support includes: - Temporary Medical Facilities including medical personnel, mortuary and ambulance services: \$2.4 billion. - PPE including medical supplies and pharmaceuticals: \$1.5 billion. - National Guard: \$1.2 billion. - □ Public Assistance Emergency Protective Measures (Non-PPE): \$471 million. - Commodities: \$24.1 million. - □ Crisis Counseling: \$14.8 million. - As of May 12, 86 agencies across 28 states and the District of Columbia, as well as two Indian tribes and one U.S. territory, have sent a total of 242 alerts containing information on COVID-19 to cell phones and other wireless devices via the WEA system, and 57 alerts to radios/televisions via the EAS.
+- All 50 states, five territories, the Seminole Tribe of Florida, and Washington, D.C. have been approved for major disaster declarations to assist with additional needs identified. - To date, there are 72 tribes working directly with FEMA, with one tribe that is a direct recipient with a major disaster declaration and an emergency declaration, 40 tribes that are direct recipients with emergency declarations and 31 tribes that are recipients under state declarations. - A tribal government may choose to be a subrecipient under a state that has chosen to be a recipient of FEMA assistance, or choose to be a direct recipient of FEMA. - As of May 12, 172,160 samples were processed at federally run Community Based Testing Sites and 210,500 samples were processed at public-private partnership testing sites. - Out of 41 original Community Based Testing Sites, 14 continue to operate as federally run sites, 20 have transitioned to state management, and 7 have closed in consultation with the states.
+1 additional site is in progress. - HHS has established a public-private partnership with pharmacy and retail companies to accelerate testing.
+To find locations, visit the COVID-19 Community-Based Testing Site page. - under the CBTS public-private partnership, there are currently 245 sites in 44 states conducting testing. - Combined, FEMA and HHS have obligated \$73.6 billion in support of COVID-19 efforts. - The federal government has approximately 12,790 total ventilators available in the Strategic National Stockpile.
+HHS issued the Department of Defense a fulfillment letter for the ventilator agreement releasing 1,082 ventilators back to the Department of Defense. - As of May 12, FEMA and HHS have provided or are currently shipping 10,693 ventilators from the Strategic National Stockpile and the Defense Department to states, tribes and territories. - In support of the U.S. Department of Veterans Affairs and our nation's veterans, FEMA has coordinated shipments of more than 6 million respirator masks, 1.5 million gloves, and 239,000 face shields to facilities across the country. - FEMA has 3,176 employees supporting COVID-19 pandemic response out of a total 20,605 agency employees ready to respond to other emergencies should they occur. - As of May 12, FEMA has obligated \$5.8 billion in support of COVID-19 efforts.
+This support includes: - Temporary Medical Facilities including medical personnel, mortuary and ambulance services: \$2.4 billion. - PPE including medical supplies and pharmaceuticals: \$1.5 billion. - National Guard: \$1.2 billion. - □ Public Assistance Emergency Protective Measures (Non-PPE): \$471 million. - Commodities: \$24.1 million. - □ Crisis Counseling: \$14.8 million. - As of May 12, 86 agencies across 28 states, the District of Columbia, two Indian tribes and one U.S. territory, have sent a total of 242 alerts containing information on COVID-19 to cell phones and other wireless devices via the WEA system, and 57 alerts to radios/televisions via the EAS.